commercelayer/commercelayer-sdk/README.md

   const skus = await cl.skus.list()
 ```

-When fetching a collection of resources you can leverage the `meta` attribute to get its `meta` information:
+When fetching a collection of resources you can leverage the `meta` attribute to get its `meta` information like so:

 ```javascript
   const skus = await cl.skus.list()